 Ellron stood up and bowed his head honoring the gods who had blessed him with this vision.
 He thought of his wife and knew then that he must do it alone.
 If he took her with him he knew she would die.
 He took off his royal cloak and folded it neatly on the bed.
 Then he shaved off his beard.
 He could hear the council arguing loudly with his wife.
 He smiled when she told them to be silent.
 She had such authority in her voice.
 He took out a faded robe from a chest in the corner of the room.

 Ellron put on the cassock and exited the tent with the hood covering his face.
 The rain was falling hard and no one gave him a second glance as he walked away from the arguing council.
 He knew his wife would take control once they knew that he was gone.
 He walked as far as he could that night.
 He knew the way well into the nearby Farglen forest.
 It was quiet at first and then he became accustomed to the sounds of the animals.
 He often heard beasts nearby.
 Only a handful of the creatures that lived here had been seen before and few wandered this far by themselves into the forest.
 Eventually, Ellron stopped after he could no longer see the faint path that he was following.
 He pulled the priest's robe around him.
 He was wearing ordinary clothes underneath the robe and the night air was chilled.
-All he could hear was the faint dripping of the rain coming from the trees and falling on the plants and grass around him.
+All he could hear was the faint dripping of the rain falling on the plants and grass around him.
 He slept soundly underneath a large Oak.
 He woke to the sounds of the birds calling to each other.
 As he got up he heard a branch snap nearby and drew a dagger from a hidden pocket in the robes.
 It was the only weapon he had kept with him for the journey.
 He waited and a short thin man crept into view.
 He turned and saw Ellron with the dagger drawn.
 The man stopped where he was and put a single finger to his lips and then pointed up towards the branches above where Ellron had been sleeping.
 Ellron glanced upward making sure he could still see the thin man in his peripheral vision.
 Above him was a black shape that began to hiss as Ellron met its gaze.
 Ellron ducked as the thin man drew an arrow and fired it into the body of the thing above him in a blur of precision.
 It fell at Ellron's feet.
 Even though the creature was barely alive it lurched forward to try and sink its fangs into his shins.
 Ellron plunged the dagger into the creatures head killing it instantly.

 "Who are you?"
 Ellron asked hesitantly.